 Getting over 700 responses to our survey on IT Self-Service was great, and provides a vast amount of information from people who have already implemented a system, and from people who are planning to do so.

-The White Paper is available here, and makes very interesting reading, and I’d like to discuss a couple of issues that struck me as surprising.
+The responses made very interesting reading, and I’d like to discuss a couple of issues that struck me as surprising.

 Firstly, over 55% of IT staff had concerns that their users wouldn’t be confident or competent enough to use a Self-Service system.
 In an increasingly on-line world I find that amazing; surely, logging a call is as easy as buying a book from Amazon, or ordering your shopping from Tesco’s?